rahulkuma26/starbux-backend-api/README.md

 This application provides 8 end points.
 Please refer to API Documentation for complete details.
  1. To fetch all products details:
                  /products
  2. To fetch one particular product details:
                  /product/{id}
- 3. To delete one existing product
+ 3. To delete one existing product:
                  /product/{id}
- 4. To Update one existing product
+ 4. To Update one existing product:
                  /product/{id}
- 5. To create one new product
+ 5. To create one new product:
                  /product

- 6. To Create new order and Update exsiting order /order
+ 6. To Create new order and Update exsiting order:
+                  /order

- 7. To fetch user related reports
+ 7. To fetch user related reports:
                   /report/user
- 8. To fetch topping related reports
+ 8. To fetch topping related reports:
                  /report/topping